sensedeep/custom-metrics/README.md

 })
 ```

-CustomMetric spans define how each metric is processed and aged.
+CustomMetrics spans define how each metric is processed and aged.
 The spans are an ordered list of metric interval periods.

 The default spans will store statistics for the periods: 5 minutes, 1 hour, 1 day, 1 week, 1 month and 1 year.